OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-33.md

 ## 2 Chronicles 33:1

-Manasseh was twelve years old when he ascended to the throne, and he ruled for fifty-five years in Jerusalem.
+Manasseh was twelve years old when he began his reign, and he ruled for fifty-five years in Jerusalem.

 ## 2 Chronicles 33:2